damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

   *You can use the link below as a templates to define the architectural structure of your project/product.*

  <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2FArchitectural%20model%20of%20mechanical%20structure%20for%20template.drawio" target="_blank">Edit As New</a> | <a href="https://app.diagrams.net/#Hamerezoji1362%2Fdrawio-github%2Fmaster%2F%20Architectural%20model%20of%20mechanical%20structure%20for%20template.png" target="_blank">Edit in diagrams.net</a>

- 2. What are the features provided by the assembly of parts?
-    * ...
-    * ...

- 3. Name of modeling language
+ 2. Name of modeling language
      * UML
      * ...
- 4. Name of Software
+ 3. Name of Software
      * Online app diagram
      * ...